What is MBSR?

 The eight-week structure

-The MBSR week was organised around four core practices, taught in sequence and then layered over the course of the programme.
-The body scan — a slow systematic sweep of attention through the body from feet to crown, taught as a recording for daily home practice from week one — is the entry practice and the longest single sustained exercise in the curriculum.
-Sitting meditation is introduced as concentration on the breath in week two, expanded to open awareness in later weeks; the technical content is recognisably ānāpānasati and vipassanā without those terms being used.
-Mindful Hatha yoga — slow, attentive postural movement closer to a yoga class than to gymnastics — fills the postural limb.
-Walking meditation carries the practice into a third posture.
-The all-day silent retreat in the sixth or seventh week — the Day of Mindfulness, a designation borrowed directly from Plum Village — was Kabat-Zinn's structural test of whether the practice had taken hold for participants beyond the weekly classroom session.
+The curriculum is built around four practices, introduced in sequence and layered together.
+The body scan begins in week one: a slow sweep of attention from feet to crown, taught via a daily recording.
+It is the longest single exercise in the programme.
+Sitting meditation follows in week two, starting with breath concentration and widening to open awareness in later weeks.
+The content is recognisably ānāpānasati and vipassanā, though those terms are not used.
+Mindful Hatha yoga adds slow, attentive postural movement.
+Walking meditation extends the practice to a third posture.
+In the sixth or seventh week, a full-day silent retreat called the Day of Mindfulness, a term borrowed from Plum Village, tests whether participants have built a practice beyond the weekly classroom.

 Where to encounter it